suse-janguyen/fleet-awesome/README.md

  * _Storage_ - CSI-related assets, homelab-focused storage options like minio and NFS.
  * _Vendor_ - any vendor-specific assets which may or may not be open source, or have a vendor-component in the asset, manifests, or charts.
 The primary example is Application Collection.

+### Features

+ * Avoid longer names for labels and charts with a 63 character limit.
+Achieved through `helm.releaseName` option.
+ * Avoid clobbering existing resources, through use of `helm.takeOwnership: false` option, for example when a Bundle is deployed into a pre-existing Namespace.
+ * Use of Kustomization configuration options for safer deployment and targeting.
+ * Day Two operations respecting existing Namespaces, Secrets and ConfigMap resources for targeted ClusterGroups.

 ## TODO: March 2025